rainbowcores/meeting-room-booking/README.md

 The project has been developed using **NodeJS**

 The project also relies on MongoDB with Mongoose as the ODM.
-Errors are only logged during development.
-The errors are also configured to load in standard Apache format.

 The project follows standard **MVC** architecture